OmarMiniesy/Notes/Networking/File Transfer Protocol (FTP).md

 ---

-> To dowload a file from inside the FTP service and use/read it
+> To download a file from inside the FTP service and use/read it
 ```
 get <filename>
 ```